 Chris Albinati is matrilineally Isinay (Bambangueño) and Tagalog (Pampangangueño) and patrilineally Irish and French-Canadian.
 He advocates exclusively for Indigenous clients and practices solely in Aboriginal law, primarily in Aboriginal Title and Treaty rights litigation.
-His practice and study of the law are indebted to the support he receives from his partner Carolyn and their three beautiful children, Theo, Umamos and Felix.

 Chris has appeared before the Supreme Court of Canada (Williams Lake Indian Band v.
 Canada (Aboriginal Affairs and Northern Development, 2018 SCC 4) and most recently before the Ontario Superior Court of Justice (Restoule v.
 Canada (Attorney General), 2018 ONSC 7701).
 He has also assisted with numerous cases heard before the Supreme Court of Canada, the Federal Court of Appeal and the British Columbia Court of Appeal.